-After a party declares impasse both parties are required to file their “final offers” and provide a cost summary of those offers to the Oregon Employment Relations Board.
+Once impasse is declared, both parties are required to file their “final offers” with a cost summary to the Oregon Employment Relations Board.
 After the final offers and cost summaries are filed, there is a 30-day cooling-off period.

 Does declaring impasse mean that negotiations end?

 No. The parties are obligated to continue negotiating until an agreement is reached.

 Does declaring impasse mean that the Universities will implement their own terms?

 No. Implementation, if any, can only occur after the cooling-off period has ended and only after the Universities provide sufficient notice to the Union of what terms, if any, they intend to implement.
 Sufficient notice means that the notice must be clear as to the terms and date of implementation.
 In addition, the Universities are required to provide such notice in advance of the implementation to allow the Union with a reasonable amount of time to consider the terms of implementation.